OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 | ETHNICITY_ SOURCE_VALUE      | ethnicity   |  In this case the ETHNICITY_SOURCE_VALUE will have more granularity than the ETHNICITY_CONCEPT_ID.  |
 | ETHNICITY_ SOURCE_CONCEPT_ID |             |   |

-For more examples on how the Synthea dataset was mapped to the CDM please see the full specification document[^syntheaEtlUrl].
+For more examples on how the Synthea dataset was mapped to the CDM please see the full specification document.[^syntheaEtlUrl]

 [^syntheaEtlUrl]: https://ohdsi.github.io/ETL-Synthea/